jerryy19/SkillSnake/README.md

 Bugs :
 - If you hold down on an arrow keys or WASD, the snake will stop
 - Might throw an error somewhere in the game
+- Might not eat the apple sometimes
+- Did not set up snake hit detection on itself yet so the snake can overlap itself

 What I Learned From this Project :